ShaunCurtis/Blazr.IRepository/Readme.md

 ### Handlers

-Handlers are small single purpose classes that handle requests.
+Handlers are small single purpose classes that handle requests and return results.
 They abstract the nitty-gritty execution from the higher level Data Broker.

 #### Command Handlers